Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 * An input parameters file (*.in) -- input file containing all the specifications regarding the type of calculation that is going to be performed

-_See a detailed list of all the flags in gmx_MMPBSA.py command line [here](https://github.com/Valdes-Tresanco-MS/GMX-MMPBSA#calling-mmpbsapy-from-the-command-line)_
+_See a detailed list of all the flags in gmx_MMPBSA command line [here](https://github.com/Valdes-Tresanco-MS/GMX-MMPBSA#calling-mmpbsapy-from-the-command-line)_

 That being said, once you are in the folder containing all files, the command-line will be as follows:

-`amber.python path/to/gmx_MMPBSA.py -cs md.tpr -ci index.ndx -cg 1 13 -ct traj.xtc -i mmpbsa.in`
+`gmx_MMPBSA -O -i mmpbsa.in -cs com_md.tpr -ci index.ndx -cg 1 13 -ct com_traj.xtc`

 where the `mmpbsa.in` input file, is a text file containing the following lines: